Flight-Free-UK/flight_free_uk_website/source/posts_travel/cheshire-to-como.html.markdown

 ###### The Journey Home

 Our return journey was equally smooth.
 We spent another night in Paris before catching the Eurostar home.
-Travelling Standard Premier this time was still comfortable.
+Travelling Standard Premier this time was comfortable.
 The only delay of the entire holiday was on our Sunday service back from Euston due to reduced UK services.

 ###### What We Learned